-By selling the practice at its peak, the seller can obtain a much better price.
+By selling the dental practice at its peak, the seller can obtain a much better price.
 The price can be negotiated so that part of the sale package includes continuing employment for the number of years needed to adequately fund the retirement benefits under the new pension plan.

 This is where the services of an experienced sales broker are invaluable.
 The broker’s task is to evaluate the practice, locate the buyer, and work out the transaction so that all parties benefit.

 In the long run this means less stress and more vacation time for the seller.
 Using an employment arrangement instead of a partnership agreement can reduce legal costs and the level of future risk.
 At the same time, the purchaser will gain from being involved in a mature practice instead of working to revive a declining practice.

 Other Things to Consider When Planning Your Dental Retirement

 If necessary, the retiring dentist can live on other assets while funding the maximum into the pension plan.
 If the seller is married, anything the spouse earns from separate employment can also be used to cover living expenses during this time.
 Since a substantial amount of the monies paid to the dentist will not be in the form of current taxable income, this will put the dentist in a lower tax bracket — a tax strategy the accountant will love.